 1. Vision

-International and regional cooperation among all stakeholders is vital in the advancement of the Information Society for supporting sustainable development beyond 2015.
+International and regional cooperation among all stakeholders is vital in the advancement of the Information Society for supporting sustainable development beyond 2015 and it will be most effective through the proven inclusive and open multistakeholder model.
 We work collectively to advance information communication technologies (ICTs) for development through agreed indicators and data, enhanced interregional and cross-sectoral cooperation, knowledge exchange and transfer, and increased accountability of development aid and access by developing countries including the least developed countries, small island developing states, landlocked developing countries and countries with economies in transition.
+We believe that the development and measurement of ICT indicators is a major focus and it is important to agree on clear and measurable metrics to quantify the success.

-Brazil, Government: International and regional cooperation among all stakeholders is vital in the advancement of the Information Society for supporting sustainable development beyond 2015.
+Brazil, Government: International and regional cooperation among all stakeholders is vital in the advancement of the Information Society.
+Our vision for beyond 2015 is of ICTs as tools for sustainable development in its economic, social and environmental dimensions.
+The inclusive multistakeholder and people-centered approach for ICT-related policy making and governance should be thus enhanced with a special focus on bridging digital divide, fostering capacity building and developing and improving ICT indicators as it is important to agree on clear and measurable metrics to quantify the success.

-We work collectively to advance information communication technologies (ICTs) for development through agreed indicators and data, enhanced interregional and cross-sectoral cooperation, knowledge exchange and transfer, and increased accountability of development aid and access by developing countries including the least developed countries, small island developing states, landlocked developing countries and countries with economies in transition.
+We work collectively to advance ICTs for development through agreed indicators and data, enhanced interregional and cross-sectoral cooperation, knowledge exchange and transfer, and increased accountability of development aid and access by developing countries including the least developed countries, small island developing states, landlocked developing countries and countries with economies in transition.

+Therefore, we envision international collaboration and frameworks, with the participation of all stakeholders, that guarantee that the benefits of ICTs are used as instruments of peace, towards the construction of truly knowledge based societies and of peaceful dialogue among all peoples and States, and not as means of creating conflict and distrust.

 2. Pillars

-Harness information and communications technologies (ICTs) and the Internet for accelerating development goals beyond 2015 through enhanced international and regional cooperation and cross-sectoral collaboration
+Harness information and communications technologies (ICTs) including the Internet for accelerating development goals beyond 2015 through enhanced international and regional cooperation and cross-sectoral collaboration

-Brazil, Government: Harness information and communications technologies (ICTs) including the Internet for accelerating development goals beyond 2015 through enhanced international and regional cooperation and cross-sectoral collaboration
+Brazil, Government: Harness ICTs including the Internet for accelerating development goals beyond 2015 through enhanced international and regional cooperation and cross-sectoral collaboration

 Further develop international ICT indicators with agreed standards and facilitate data collection; promote open data by paying particular attention to quality, disclosure, and publishing

-ISOC, Civil Society: Further develop international ICT indicators with agreed standards and facilitate data collection ; promote open data by paying particular attention to quality, disclosure, and publishing
+ISOC, Civil Society: Further develop international ICT indicators with agreed standards and facilitate data collection respectful of privacy standards; promote open data by paying particular attention to quality, disclosure, and publishing

 Uruguay, Government: Indicators should be under the measurement issue.
 We believe that the pillars should be designed to strengthen the existing collaborative spaces.